scala-js/scala-js-website/doc/sbt/run.md

 ## Writing Launcher Code

-If you want the code which is used to run the main class to be written to a file, you can set `persistLauncher := true`.
+If you want the code which is used to run the main class to be written to a file, you can set `ScalaJSKeys.persistLauncher := true`.
 Note that this will require your main class to be either unique or explicitly set (`mainClass := Some(<name>)`).
 The resulting file in the target folder will have the suffix `-launcher.js`.